Eliiijaaaaah/SFP-Assessment/README.md

 ### Style Guidelines
 - Grid has a max-width of 1160px
 - Reference assessment.png above or view the [Link To Design File](https://www.figma.com/file/hXc9GdswxKwOhXDWypNUYc/Movie-App?node-id=0%3A1)
-- *PLEASE NOTE:* The design file is just an example and only uses one movie.
-Your application should show different movie titles.
+- *PLEASE NOTE: The design file is just an example and only uses one movie title.
+Your application should show multiple movie titles.*